rocjs/roc-package-web-app-react/GUIDE.md

 Because `roc-plugin-style-sass` uses css-modules by default, you do not need to worry about any other component defining `.stylish` and colliding.

-`style.stylish` as used in the example will be a random and unique hash that matches the corresponding class in the css-bundle that is built for you and automatically available in your application.
+`style.stylish` as used in the example will be a random and unique string that matches the corresponding class in the css-bundle that is built for you and automatically available in your application.

 If you for some reason wish to disable css-modules or adjust other configuration to customize the style build pipeline: